Middle Eastern crisis (2023–present): Political and legal impact

-Prior to the outbreak of war, the United States had aimed to expand the 2020 Abraham Accords into a diplomatic normalization agreement between Israel and Saudi Arabia that would likely include a defense agreement between the U.S. and Saudi Arabia.
-The U.S. had scheduled a negotiation between Netanyahu and a Saudi ambassador to take place in Tel Aviv in November 2023.
+Prior to the outbreak of war, the United States had aimed to expand the 2020 Abraham Accords into a diplomatic normalization agreement between Israel and Saudi Arabia that would likely include a defense agreement between the US and Saudi Arabia.
+The US had scheduled a negotiation between Netanyahu and a Saudi ambassador to take place in Tel Aviv in November 2023.
 However, the Hamas attack on 7 October and ensuing Israeli invasion of Gaza meant that the meeting could not take place.
 Later in 2024, Saudi Crown Prince Mohamed bin Salman said that any Saudi–Israeli normalization agreement would require Palestinian statehood as part of a two-state solution.

+Since 2023, Israel has expanded its military occupation of territories in Gaza, Syria, and Lebanon to its greatest extent in decades, amounting to about 1,000 square kilometers (386 square miles) as of June 2026.
+It is the equivalent of 5% of Israel's original territory at its founding.
+The month, Israeli defense minister Israel Katz said that Israel will keep its troops in the "security zones" within Gaza, Syria, and Lebanon "indefinitely."

 United Nations

 On 29 December 2023, South Africa brought a case against Israel before the International Court of Justice accusing Israel of committing genocide against Palestinians in the Gaza Strip during the Gaza war, in violation of the Genocide Convention.
 South Africa requested that the ICJ order an immediate halt to Israel's military operations in Gaza among other provisional measures of protection.
 Israel has contended that its actions in Gaza are targeted only at Hamas and are in legitimate self-defense in accordance with international law.
 On 26 January 2024, the ICJ said in a preliminary ruling that some of the acts claimed by South Africa in its allegations could be covered by the Genocide Convention and that Israel must "take all measures within its power" to prevent genocide in Gaza.

 Prior to the January 2025 ceasefire that halted the Gaza war, the United Nations Security Council made numerous attempts to negotiate a ceasefire.
-The United States vetoed a February 2024 resolution demanding a ceasefire for not including a condemnation of the 7 October attack, and on 22 March Russia and China vetoed a U.S.-drafted resolution calling for an immediate six-week ceasefire conditional on the release of hostages.
+The United States vetoed a February 2024 resolution demanding a ceasefire for not including a condemnation of the 7 October attack, and on 22 March Russia and China vetoed a US-drafted resolution calling for an immediate six-week ceasefire conditional on the release of hostages.
 On 25 March, the UNSC passed Resolution 2728, which called for a ceasefire during the month of Ramadan, the "immediate and unconditional" release of all hostages, and the allowance of humanitarian aid into Gaza.
-The U.S. vetoed a later ceasefire resolution in November 2024, saying this was due to the fact that the resolution did not require the immediate release of all hostages.
+The US vetoed a later ceasefire resolution in November 2024, saying this was due to the fact that the resolution did not require the immediate release of all hostages.

+Eretz Yisrael

+The term Eretz Yisrael is frequently invoked in discussions regarding territorial boundaries and national identity.
+The concept of "Greater Israel" has re-entered political discussions following statements by public officials regarding biblical boundaries and territorial sovereignty.